knasen88/ArmorDebuffTool/README.md

 ## Screenshot

-![Image showing the addon in action]
+![Image showing the addon in action] (https://i.imgur.com/X8oyrF3.png)

 ## Installation

 Clone the repository and extract to Addons folder.
 Remove "-master" from folder name.

-To change settings edit the ArmorDebuffTool.lua file.
+To change settings edit the ArmorDebuffTool.lua file. if u wanna add or remove stuff it's fairly intuitive to do it on your own with the current code.

 ## Bugs and other stuff